Next.js Website

 You can inject environment variables into the server function.
 These variables are available at build time and runtime.

-- Result of a custom directive.
+- The result of a custom directive.

 resources:web:type: nextjs-webproperties:appDirectory: ./environment:- name: STATIC_ENV_VARvalue: my-env-var- name: DYNAMICALLY_SET_ENV_VARvalue: $MyCustomDirective('input-for-my-directive')- name: DB_HOSTvalue: $ResourceParam('myDatabase', 'host')- name: DB_PASSWORDvalue: $Secret('dbSecret.password')